 Decoding Emotions: A Deep Dive into the Two-Factor Theory of Emotion

 This theory, developed by Stanley Schachter and Jerome Singer in the 1960s, revolutionized the way we understand emotions.
 It suggests that emotions are a blend of physiological arousal and a cognitive label we attach to that arousal.
-To fully appreciate the nuances of this influential theory, we need to delve into its core components, explore its historical context, analyze its supporting evidence, and examine its criticisms and modern interpretations.
+To fully appreciate the nuances of this influential theory, we need to look at its core components, explore its historical context, analyze its supporting evidence, and examine its criticisms and modern interpretations.

 Understanding the Two Pillars: Physiological Arousal and Cognitive Appraisal